Talk to your health care provider about possible side effects.

 - serious allergic reactions.
-Stop using Xultophy® 100/3.6 and get medical help right away if you have any symptoms of a serious allergic reaction, including swelling of your face, lips, tongue or throat, problems breathing or swallowing, severe rash or itching, fainting or feeling dizzy, or a fast heartbeat.
+Stop using Xultophy® 100/3.6 and get medical help right away if you have any symptoms of a serious allergic reaction, including swelling of your face, lips, tongue or throat, problems breathing or swallowing, sudden coughing, chest pain or tightness, hives, rash, itching, fast heartbeat, or fainting or feeling dizzy.

 - gallbladder problems.
 Gallbladder problems have happened in some people who take liraglutide, an ingredient in Xultophy® 100/3.6.
-Tell your health care provider right away if you get symptoms of gallbladder problems, including pain in the right or middle upper stomach area, fever, nausea and vomiting, or your skin or the white part of your eyes turn yellow.
+Tell your health care provider right away if you get symptoms of gallbladder problems, including pain in the right or middle upper stomach area, fever, yellowing of skin or eyes (jaundice), or clay-colored stools.